arcas59/super-asteroids-super-spacewar/en/ch4.md

 ##### Background

-Now we create a new actor Background far behind other actors Position (0, 0, **-30**) to wich we attach a new component Behavior with the class BackgroundBehavior.
+Now we create a new actor Background far behind other actors Position (0, 0, **-30**).
+We then create two child actor 1 and 2 to which we attach  to each a new component Behavior with the class BackgroundBehavior.

-We create a child actor to Background actor name Sprite to the position (0, **-15**, 0) and we attach a new component Sprite Renderer with the *Background/Sprite*.
-(The top of the background sprite should be the same than the top of the camera.
+We create a child actor for both 1 and 2 actor, Sprite to the position (0, **-15**, 0) for 1 and (0, **-75**, 0) for 2 and we attach to each a new component
+Sprite Renderer with the *Background/Sprite*.
+(The top of the background sprite of 1 should be the same than the top of the camera and the top of the background sprite of 2 should be next to the bottom of 1)

+* Background, Position (0, 0, **-30**)
+  * 1, Position (0, **-15**, 0), Behavior BackgroundBehavior
+    * Sprite, Position (0, 0, 0), Sprite Renderer, Sprite Background/Sprite
+  * 2, Position (0, **-75**, 0), Behavior BackgroundBehavior
+    * Sprite, Position (0, 0, 0), Sprite Renderer, Sprite Background/Sprite

 Here the final result we want to achieve :